 ASH: Oh!
 I’m one of the reasons this is a “blogger popular” title.
 Summit of the Gods is easily my favorite Jiro Taniguchi collaboration; I’m very happy to see that Fanfare/Ponent Mon is continuing to release the series.
 Only one more volume to go after this!

-MELINDA: Count me in for this one as well!
+MJ: Count me in for this one as well!

 SEAN: Amazon has Wandering Son 5 listed for November 2nd.
 If Kodansha is the publisher that is consistently always arriving at bookstores first and comic shops later, Fantagraphics is the classic example of the opposite.
 Here’s Wandering Son 5, hitting comic shops.
 In this volume, I believe we get to high school and introduce some new supporting players.

 MICHELLE: I am lamentably several volumes behind with Wandering Son, but it’s still nice to see new volumes make their appearance!

 ASH: We actually have a few years of junior high to get through before reaching high school, but you’re right about the new supporting characters.

 ANNA: I really need to catch up on this series!